OCA/event/event_contact_person/README.rst

 Event Contact Person
 ====================

-This module adds the possibility to define a contact persons for the event.
+This module adds the possibility to define contact persons for the event.
 Contact person is needed due to inform the people who should be contacted for the event